alex-symes/Arduino_SunFlower/README.md

-# The Arduino Sunflower Project
+# 🌻 Arduino Sunflower Project

+A fun and simple Arduino project designed for parents and kids to build together!

-The Arduino Sunflower Project is a simple project that uses an Arduino UNO R3, an LDR and a servo to raise and lower a sunflower when the light turns on and off.
-The servo is connected to a sunflower (built with chopsticks, construction paper and tape).
-The project will require wall or USB power.
-We started with batteries, but found that the LDR used them up overnight.
-This is a good project if you are looking for something simple that can be done with a toddler (could be a few weekends of fun).
+This project uses an Arduino UNO R3, a light-dependent resistor (LDR), and a servo motor to create a sunflower that "wakes up" when the light is on and "sleeps" when it's dark.
+The servo is attached to a handmade sunflower (crafted with chopsticks, construction paper, and tape) that raises and lowers based on the light level.

+We originally powered the project with batteries, but found they drained quickly overnight due to the LDR's constant draw.
+Switching to USB or wall power is recommended for longer use.

+**Why This Project?**

+We built this over a few weekends as a family activity.
+It's a great introduction to basic electronics, coding, and crafting—perfect for doing with toddlers (you do the code, they do the tape and paper + jumper wires 🌻).

+🧰 **What You’ll Need**
+- Arduino UNO R3
+- Light Dependent Resistor (LDR)
+- Servo motor (e.g., SG90)
+- 10k ohm resistor (for the LDR circuit)
+- Jumper wires
+- Breadboard
+- USB cable or wall adapter for power
+- Craft supplies for building your sunflower

+---
+💻 **How It Works**
+The LDR senses ambient light.
+When it detects light above a certain threshold, it signals the servo to lift the sunflower.
+When it’s dark, the sunflower lowers again.
+It's a simple way to teach cause and effect with light and movement.

+---
+📁 **Code**
+The code is available in this repo.
+Just upload it to your Arduino using the Arduino IDE.

 ## See the fritzing for help with wiring.